Category Archives: Failure of HOA Concept

 Leon Robertson joins us On the Commons this week.
 Professor Robertson, a retired Yale University professor, discovered HOAs like the rest of us, by buying into one and finding out that it was nothing like he expected.
 Being a professor and very thorough, he started researching HOAs, land records, tracked sales, and wrote a paper titled Correlation of Homeowner Associations and Inferior Property Value Appreciation.
 After he crunched the numbers and analyzed the research projects, the result was that far from increasing and enhancing property values, HOAs diminished property values.
 Perhaps, in fairness and honesty, housing consumers should be given a copy of Professor Robertson’s paper before signing on the dotted line.

 Based on his experience, Professor Robertson wrote a book called The HOA Murders – A Novel of Suspense.
 I have it on my kindle and can’t wait to dive into it.
-Don’t miss the show with Professor Robertson,
+You can also see a preview of this book or buy it for your Kindle from Amazon at:

 Listen to Professor Leon Robertson